Victory Road (video game): Gameplay

-The NES version includes the added feature of collecting "zeny" as currency, which is used to buy improved weaponry and armor.
-The NES version emulates the controls of the arcade version by locking the facing of the character in one direction for as long as the fire button is depressed.
-Weapons no longer have limited ammunition.
-The player character begins with a flamethrower but, when the player loses a life, it is changed to a machine gun.

 Weapon powerups are scattered throughout the levels, often hidden under rocks destroyable by the bazooka weapon or grenades.

 There are no vehicles in this game, but it was replaced by armour, which allows player to take a limited number of hits without time expiration.

 The game reuses the single-stage design from its predecessor, but added mini-stages where players fight a boss when entered through the green door.

 Plot

 The objective is to defeat the enemy aliens using grenades and other weapons.
-The story directly picks up at the ending of Ikari Warriors.
-Congratulated by General Kawasaki for rescuing him, Paul and Vince return home to their native country in a plane arranged by the general.
+The story directly picks up at the end of Ikari Warriors.
+After being congratulated by General Kawasaki for rescuing him, Paul and Vince return home to their native country in a plane arranged by the general himself.
 A mysterious storm appears and they are hurtled thousands of years into the future.
 They are met by an alien creature who says that the villain Zang Zip has taken over the land.